microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserOwnedObject.md

 ### -ObjectId

-Specifies the ID of a user (as a UserPrincipalName or ObjectId) in Microsoft Entra ID.
+Specifies the ID of a user (as a User Principal Name or ObjectId) in Microsoft Entra ID.

 ```yaml
 Type: System.String